dice-group/IndEL/README.md

 |F1              |0.5918    |0.7501           |0.1515  |**0.7573** |

 ### Another Evaluation with MAG
 To further investigate the impact of how Indonesian entities are presented in Wikidata on the EL systems' performance, another evaluation was performed by employing MAG, targeting the identification of NIL entities within both the general and specific domains.
-The evaluation results are distinguished into linked and Not in Lexicon (NIL) entities as follows.
+The evaluation results are distinguished into linked and Not in Lexicon (NIL) entities as follows:
 |Domain          |Total Entities|Linked Entities|NIL Entities|
 |----------------|--------------|---------------|------------|
 |General Domain  |4767          |3163		|1604        |